micmejia/bible-dump/NKJV/Philippians/Phil 2.md

 Let this mind be in you which was also in Christ Jesus,

 ###### 6
-who, being in the form of God, did not consider it [^b]robbery to be equal with God,
+who, being in the form of God, did not consider it robbery to be equal with God,

 ###### 7
-but [^c]made Himself of no reputation, taking the form of a bondservant, _and_ coming in the likeness of men.
+but made Himself of no reputation, taking the form of a bondservant, _and_ coming in the likeness of men.

 ###### 8
 And being found in appearance as a man, He humbled Himself and became obedient to _the point of_ death, even the death of the cross.